KaiChen1008/crypto_final_2021/README.md

 ### Re-Issue

 Same as Issue.
-The difference is that the "reissue" event will burn a token and issue two token.
+The difference is that the "reissue" event will burn a token and issue two tokens.

 Note: if the token is not enough, re-issue will fail.